How does counselling work?

 Within the context of the therapeutic relationship, you can expect your counsellor to

-help you recognize and mobilize resources and strengths that reside within you, your family and the larger social context
+- Help you recognize and mobilize resources and strengths that reside with you, your family, and the larger social context

 How long will counselling take?

 The number of counselling sessions required will depend on an assessment of the issues you bring to counselling, the type of work you wish to do, such as coping strategies or in-depth exploration of root issues, and the effort applied in between sessions.
 Some issues may require 2 – 8 sessions while others can take much longer.
 We will assess your progress towards your goals on a regular basis.
 It is your right to end our counselling relationship any time.

 How can I get the most out of my counselling?

 You determine the amount of time and energy you put into counselling.
 To get the most out of counselling, it takes effort, determination and dedication.
 Counselling works best if you attend sessions on a regular basis.
 This typically ranges from weekly to monthly sessions.
 Usually, you have more frequent sessions in the beginning.
 Although you choose what you reveal in counselling, to get the most out of counselling, it is important for you to be open and honest.
 Much of the work of counselling is done in between sessions.
 Homework between sessions facilitates progress.
 It is important to tell your counsellor what you find helpful or unhelpful.

 How much does counselling cost?

 The fee is $180.00 for each 60-minute session.
 When finances are a concern, I have a certain number of sliding fee scale appointments available based on gross family income and other circumstances.
 Please feel free to inquire.
 Some clients may also be able to get fee assistance through their church or faith community.

 Fees are payable each session.
 You will be provided a receipt that you may be able to use for partial or complete reimbursement through your insurance provider.
 Every benefit plan is different so please check with your benefits provider to determine your coverage.
 My services may also be a tax-deductible medical expense.